Frequently asked questions about studying and researching in Sweden

 If you apply for a visitor’s permit, specify the coronavirus pandemic as the grounds for your application and state that you intend to travel home as soon as possible, then you do not need to pay the application fee.

 Yes.
 If you meet the requirements for a residence permit to study in Sweden, the Swedish Migration Agency can grant you a permit, even though there is still a temporary entry ban to Sweden.
-However, you may find it difficult to use the residence permit, because as long as the temporary entry ban applies, you cannot enter Sweden unless you are a resident here.

 If you are granted a residence permit and need a visa to travel to Sweden, you must first visit an embassy to provide fingerprints and take a photo for your residence permit card.
 However, due to pandemic the opening hours of certain embassies are currently limited.